gil0mendes/Initium/docs/initium-protocol.md

     void kmain(uint32_t magic, laos_tag_t *tags);

-The first argument is the magic value, `0xB007CAFE`, which can be used by the kernel to ensure that it has been loaded by a LAOS boot loader.
+The first argument is the magic value, `0xB007CAFE`, which can be used by the kernel to ensure that it has been loaded by a Initium boot loader.
 The second argument is a pointer to the first tag in the information tag list, described in the _Kernel Information_ section.